 Market leader in UV-VIS-NIR spectroscopy

-More than half a century after the release of the first spectrometer in 1952, over 170,000 UV-VIS spectrometers have been installed world-wide, such as the UV-1800 and UV-2600/2700 series featuring highest absorbance levels and ultra low stray light using Lo-Ray-Ligh® diffraction gratings.
-With three detectors the UV-3600Plus is optimized for UV, VIS, and NIR spectral range.
-In the infrared range, the IRAffinity-1S and the IRTracer-100 FTIR spectrometer with outstanding sensitivity are used with the powerful LabSolutions IR software including 12.000 spectra for specific identification of analytes.
-In combination with the new AIM-9000 Infrared Microscope, the study and identification of micro samples has also become possible, even for novice users.
+More than half a century after the release of the first spectrometer in 1952, over 170,000 UV-Vis spectrometers have been installed world-wide, such as the UV-1900 and UV-2600/2700 series featuring highest absorbance levels and ultra low stray light using Lo-Ray-Ligh® diffraction gratings.
+With three detectors the UV-3600Plus is optimized for UV, Vis, and NIR spectral range.
+In the infrared range, the space efficient IRSpirit is available with IR Pilot software for easy operation.
+The IRAffinity-1S and the IRTracer-100 FTIR spectrometer with outstanding sensitivity are used with the powerful LabSolutions IR software including 12,000 spectra for specific identification of analytes.
+In combination with the AIM-9000 Infrared Microscope, the study and identification of micro samples has also become possible, even for novice users.
 A new standard in fluorescence spectroscopy has been set with the RF-6000 spectrofluorophotometer.

 Shimadzu offers state-of-the-art hardware and software solutions for accurate determination of samples in a wide range of application segments.
 The company provides the expertise and know-how of a market leader in analytical instruments.